Velocidex/velociraptor-docs/content/blog/html/2018/09/30/velorciraptor_s_filesystem_s_accessors/_index.md

 ![image](vfs4.png)

-Velocirpator treats a file\'s DOS name and Win32 Name as distinct entries in the NTFS directory listing.
+Velociraptor treats a file\'s DOS name and Win32 Name as distinct entries in the NTFS directory listing.
 This allows us to find any references to the file by it\'s DOS name as well as its Win32 name.